Netflix/falcor/documentation/model.md

 Your application can use Data Sources to retrieve JSON Graph data from the network.
 However it is rarely ideal for your application's views to interact directly with data sources for the following reasons:

-1. Application views typically navigate information hierarchically in plain, old JSON format.
+1. Application views typically navigate information hierarchically in JSON format, and Data Sources return data in JSON Graph format.
 2. Views need to be responsive to user input, but retrieving data from a Data Source may introduce considerable latency if the Data Source accesses the network.
 3. In response to user navigation (ex. scrolling through a list), views may need to repeatedly access small quantities of fine-grained data in rapid succession.
 Data Sources typically access the network where fine-grained requests are often inefficient, because of the overhead required to issue a request.
 4. Navigating information hierarchically rather than retrieving information using id's can lead to inefficent back-end requests.